sjvkishore/Hack_Makers_Insights_Visualisations/README.md

 https://youtu.be/2eajk0ZtIls

-You can find the Data files used for this project under : "datasets" section.
+Data files used for this Hackathon project under : "datasets" section.

+PowerBI Pbix file created as part of this hackathon is named : "Insight_Visualizer_Dashboard.pbix"

+As part of this Hackathon we picked a Story Line which is crafted here : "Storyline_Insight_Visualizers.docx"